-1. This Act may be cited as the County Licensing (Uniform Procedures) Act, 2019 and shall come into operation six months after the date of assent of this Act.
+1. This Act may be cited as the County Licensing (Uniform Procedures) Act, 2022, and shall come into operation upon the expiry of six months from the date of assent of this Act.

-Short title.
+Short title and commencement.

 2. In this Act-